-The TOE comprises one instance of SQL Server 2017.
-Within this ST it is referenced either as "the TOE" or as "instance".
-The machine the instances are running on is referenced as "server" or "DBMS-server".
+The TOE comprises one instance of SQL Server 2017 on Linux database engine.
+It does not support running multiple instances on one machine.
+Within this ST the TOE is referenced either as "the TOE" or as "instance".
+The machine the instance is running on is referenced as "server" or "DBMS-server".